 Services available at: Lister Hospital

-Here at the Diamond Jubilee Maternity Unit, our team provides some specialist services for pregnant women and their babies:
+Here at the Lister Hospital Diamond Jubilee Maternity Unit, our team provides some specialist services for pregnant women and their babies.

-We see women who have been referred following an ultrasound scan that may have detected a concern with the baby’s anatomy or growth.
+We see pregnant women and people who have been referred following an ultrasound scan that may have detected a concern with the baby’s anatomy or growth.
 We run a multi-disciplinary service and meet regularly to discuss cases with our neonatal colleagues.
-We have a close working relationship with specialist fetal medicine teams in tertiary units – including at University College Hospital, London – to help plan on-going care for some pregnancies.
+We have a close working relationship with specialist fetal medicine teams in tertiary units – including at University College Hospital, London – to help plan ongoing care for some pregnancies.

-We work closely with the regional genetics department and laboratory to provide diagnostic tests for some women who may have an increased screening risk for Down’s syndrome or when a chromosome problem is suspected in the baby.
+We work closely with the regional genetics department and laboratory to provide diagnostic tests for some women and people who may have an increased screening chance for Down’s syndrome or when a chromosome difference is suspected in the baby.
 We perform the following invasive tests: amniocentesis (amnio) and chorion villous sample (CVS).

 Multiple pregnancy service

 At the East and North Hertfordshire NHS Trust, if you are pregnant with twins, triplets or more, we have a specialist team including a named midwife Pam who will offer you continuity of care during your pregnancy.

 We will develop a personalised care plan with you to support you during your pregnancy, birth and after your baby is born.

 We will offer you appointments and scans as recommended by national guidance and you can come to your appointments either at the Lister or Hertford County Hospital.